MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWOnwY]

 >[!IMPORTANT]
-> - This feature is currently available to organizations that have no more than 10,000 total SharePoint sites and OneDrive accounts combined.
-If you get error 773 "Not Implemented" when you try to start a domain rename, the feature isn't enabled yet for your organization.
+> - The standard version of this feature is currently available to organizations that have no more than 10,000 total SharePoint sites and OneDrive accounts combined.
-> - If your organization has over 10,000 total sites but less than 100,000 total sites, you may be interested in Advanced Tenant Rename, which is currently in a limited, invite-based preview.
-See [Advanced Tenant Rename (preview)](change-your-sharepoint-domain-name.md#advanced-tenant-rename-preview).
+> - Advanced Tenant Rename is available to organizations that have less than 100,000 total sites, available with SharePoint Advanced Management.
+See [Advanced Tenant Rename](change-your-sharepoint-domain-name.md#advanced-tenant-rename).

 > [!NOTE]
 > - This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.